No Mow Areas

 Dedicated Natural & Wildflower Areas

 The Parks and Recreation Department identified locations throughout the parks system to establish natural and wildflower areas.
-There are over 17 park areas totaling 190 acres of dedicated land with wildflower, prairie grass and natural areas.
+There are over 22 areas totaling 195 acres of dedicated land with wildflower, prairie grass and natural areas.

 Benefits